World Schizophrenia Awareness Week 2025

-Sometimes I wonder if schizophrenia should not abandon its previous branding and relaunch as Thoughtism.
+Sometimes I wonder if schizophrenia should not abandon its branding and relaunch as Thoughtism.

-It effects 1 in 100 people.
-It is a disorder of the thought organ.
-It is a sort of misfunction of the personality cortex.
-See, it’s rather hard to explain schizophrenia without disturbing people too much.
-We all know what people are like if they are a bit disturbed, they switch off.
-Unless it’s a true crime podcast – in which case it doesn’t matter how troubling the content is – audiences can’t wait to snuggle down with dark tales before bed.
+It’s rather hard to explain schizophrenia without disturbing people too much.
+We all know what people are like if they are a bit disturbed.
+They switch off.
+Unless it’s a true crime podcast – in which case it doesn’t matter how dark the content is – audiences can’t wait to snuggle down before bed.

 I don’t know what the difference is.